awslabs/aws-sdk-kotlin/docs/design/flexible-checksums.md

 ## Alternative Designs Considered

-### Lazy Headers
+### CompletableFuture Deferred Headers

-Instead of LazyAsyncValue, CompletableFuture / Future were evaluated for use as a deferred header value.
+Instead of `LazyAsyncValue`, `CompletableFuture` / `Future` were evaluated for use as a deferred header value.

-LazyAsyncValue was ultimately chosen because:
+`LazyAsyncValue` was ultimately chosen because:
 - it is already used in other similar places by the SDK
   - it's better to reuse something that already exists
-- CompletableFuture uses coroutines, which adds unnecessary cognitive load for developers
+- `CompletableFuture` uses coroutines, which adds unnecessary cognitive load for developers

+### Storing Trailing Headers in `HttpRequest` or `HttpBody`
+It is useful to allow users to modify the trailing headers at any point before the request is signed.
+The accepted design choice is to store trailing headers in the `ExecutionContext`, where they can be retrieved at any point.

+Alternatively, the `HttpRequest` or `HttpBody` could have stored these trailing headers.

+#### HttpRequest
+Specifically, this would have involved modifying [`HttpRequestBuilder`](https://github.com/awslabs/smithy-kotlin/blob/5773afb348c779b9e4aa9689836844f21a571908/runtime/protocol/http/common/src/aws/smithy/kotlin/runtime/http/request/HttpRequestBuilder.kt).
+We would add a field to the constructor which will contain the trailing headers to be sent.

+Pros:
+- `headers` are already stored here, it is a logical place for `trailingHeaders` too
+- More robust access method than `ExecutionContext`

+Cons:
+- `headers` are used in every HTTP request, but `trailingHeaders` will only be used for a subset of requests
+  - Extra bloat in the class

+#### HttpBody

+By adding the trailingHeaders to [HttpBody](https://github.com/awslabs/smithy-kotlin/blob/5773afb348c779b9e4aa9689836844f21a571908/runtime/protocol/http/common/src/aws/smithy/kotlin/runtime/http/HttpBody.kt), users can modify the trailing headers anywhere they have access to the request body.

+Pros:
+- More robust access method than `ExecutionContext`

+Cons:
+- Trailing headers don't "fit" here -- `HttpBody` just has `contentLength`, `isOneShot`, and `isDuplex`.
+These all relate to the content of the body, and headers don't really fit in here.

-### Deferred Checksum Validation
+### Blocking Checksum Validation
 Initially, instead of calculating the response checksum as the body is consumed by the user, calculation was being done in a blocking manner in the middleware.
 The response body was being hashed and validated prior to passing the response on to the user.